 They are valid for 3 years and would have to be re-proposed and re-voted on once expired.
 If you’d like more information on this or tools for writing great policy statements please email our Policy and Advocacy Director.

 We are also bound to policies adopted by the International Federation of Medical Students’ Associations (IFMSA) General Assembly!
-Some overlap or complement each other, and National policies supercede those of the IFMSA if they were to oppose each other!
+As a National Member Organisation of the IFMSA we are vert active in policy creation, and you will see that many were proposed by us.
 You can view them here: IFMSA.org

 Spring General Assembly 2018